Star Citizen: The ultimate mining guide (3.8)

 How can I safely pause my mining tour?

-- You can log out of your prospector by going to bed.
+- You can log out of your Prospector or MOLE by going to bed.

 In the past, a mining tour had to end with selling the resources.
-Now you can simply land, go to the back of the prospector and select the bunk with “F” (default setting).
+Now you can simply land, go to the back of the Prospector or the MOLE and select the bunk with “F” (default setting).
 Lie down and then press “F” again.
 Sometimes you will have to select “Lie” a second time.
 Press “F” again and you get the option “Log Out”.

 The next time you log in you will wake up in your bunk again, press “F”, look to the left and select “Get Up”.
 You can now continue your mining tour.